 What Types of Damages Can a Personal Representative Recover?

 Personal injury attorneys resolve a wrongful death lawsuit by trying the case or settling it before or during a trial.
-In either instance, the personal representative recovers damages, on behalf of the deceased, as described in the state’s wrongful death statute.
+In either instance, the personal representative recovers damages on behalf of the deceased, as described in the state’s wrongful death statute.
 These include:

 - Mental pain and anguish the decedent suffered before death